Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-It would appear even more "ordinary" that key packages (think `pandas`, `matplotlib` etc.) in the ecosystem would have a release compatible with the new Python version pretty soon after, and broadly speaking, you would be right.
+It would appear even more "ordinary" that key packages (think `pandas`, `matplotlib` etc.) in the ecosystem would have a release compatible with the new Python version shortly after (or even before based on release candidates!), and broadly speaking, you would be right.
 Not that there isn't a huge amount of dedicated maintainers (mostly volunteers!) working tirelessly behind the scenes to make that happen, but overall, it's a pretty routine situation.